Structural Health Monitoring of concrete structures helps to avoid any potential accidents and threats to the safety of both lives and properties.

 Geotechnical Monitoring and Instrumentation are essential during the pre-construction and post-construction periods.

 One Za’abeel Mixed-use is a famous project that is currently under construction in Dubai, UAE.
-Located between the Dubai World Trade Centre and Za’abeel Park, the One Za’abeel project comprises of two towers – Tower A and Tower B. Tower A has a height of 305m and 69 levels, including residential apartments, offices, a large retail area, high-end restaurants, and ultra luxury hotel spaces.
+Located between the Dubai World Trade Centre and Za’abeel Park, the One Za’abeel project comprises two towers – Tower A and Tower B. Tower A has a height of 305m and 69 levels, including residential apartments, offices, a large retail area, high-end restaurants, and ultra-luxury hotel spaces.
 On the other hand, Tower B has a height of 240 m and 59 levels, entirely dedicated to residential apartments.

 However, what makes the project iconic and an engineering marvel is

 “The Linx”.
 It is a suspended bridge that connects the two towers at 105m above the ground.
 Known as the world’s largest cantilever, The Linx measures almost 230 m in length with a cantilever of 66 m projecting from tower A, spanning in the middle of the towers.
 It has a cross-section of 18m2 with four levels offering various attractions, restaurants, lounges with a viewing deck, and a swimming pool on the roof.

 Encardio Rite was entrusted with the entire monitoring work during the complicated lifting and installation of The Linx which weighs more than the Eiffel Tower!